The Omega as a Router

 To do this, you will use the

-uci command to change the access point settings of your Omega.
+uci command to change the wireless of your Omega.

-Enter the following command to set the value of
+Enter the following command to disable the WiFi client interface, also known as STA:

 Then run the following command to save your changes: